nurrony/laravel-fluent-transaction-builder/README.md

 - `build()`: Create a new instance of the FluentTransactionBuilder.
 - `attempts(int $attempts)`: The number of attempts to run the transaction. - default is 1.
 - `run(callable $callback)`: The callback to be executed within the transaction.
-- `onFailure(callable $callback)`: The callback to be executed if the transaction fails after all attempts.
+- `onException(callable $callback)`: The callback to be executed if the transaction fails after all attempts.
 - `disableThrow()`: Disable throwing exceptions on failure. - default is false
 - `result()`: Get the result of the transaction.
 If the transaction fails, it will return null if `disableThrow()` is called, or throw an exception otherwise.